Amid Short Supply, COVID-19 Vaccines Are Being Bought & Sold Online

 If you have come across a vaccine sale ad, Weiser encourages you to report it to his office by clicking here.

-As for those who might be thinking about trying to buy a vaccine to cut the line – Weiser has some advice for them.MORE: Colorado Girl Becomes Eagle Scout On National Boy Scouts Day
+As for those who might be thinking about trying to buy a vaccine to cut the line — Weiser has some advice for them.MORE: Animal Rights Lawyer Jennifer Emmi Jailed in 'Murder For Hire' Plot

 “Don’t do it,” Weiser said.
 “Trying to buy these vaccines is just buying yourself a headache, and a world of hurt; they will take your money, they will take your identity, they will send you something that isn’t legitimate and can hurt you.”